 in this directory in lexicographic order, so we recommend naming files

 ##-name.config so that, for example, a setting in

 will be overridden by a setting in

 Some features of HTCondor, for one reason or another, aren’t (or can’t be) enabled by default.
 Areas of potentially general interest include:

 Although your HTCondor pool should be fully functional at this point, it may not be behaving precisely as you wish, particularly with respect to resource allocation.
 You can tune how HTCondor allocates resources to users, or groups of users, using the user priority and group quota systems, described in User Priorities and Negotiation.
-You can enforce machine-specific policies – for instance, preferring GPU jobs on machines with GPUs – using the options described in Policy Configuration for Execute Hosts and for Submit Hosts.
+You can enforce machine-specific policies – for instance, preferring GPU jobs on machines with GPUs – using the options described in Policy Configuration for Execution Points and for Access Points.